|

 White dwarf star | Definition, Size, Mass, Life Cycles, & Facts ...

-White dwarf star, any of a class of faint stars representing the endpoint of the evolution of intermediate- and low-mass stars.
-White dwarf stars are characterized by a low luminosity, a mass on the order of that of the Sun, and a radius comparable to that of Earth.
+White dwarf stars, so called because of the white colour of the first few that were discovered, are characterized by a low luminosity, a mass on the order of that of the Sun, and a radius comparable to that of Earth.

 White dwarfs are hot, dense remnants of stars.
 They are the last observable stage of evolution for low and medium-mass stars including our sun.